Average

 How does Horace Mann School for the Deaf Hard of Hearing rank in MA?

-Horace Mann School for the Deaf Hard of Hearing is ranked #540 out of 1,791 schools in MA.
+Horace Mann School for the Deaf Hard of Hearing ranks #1,204 of 1,793 schools in MA.

 What is Horace Mann School for the Deaf Hard of Hearing's MySchoolScout rating?

-Horace Mann School for the Deaf Hard of Hearing has a composite rating of 7.1 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Horace Mann School for the Deaf Hard of Hearing has a current MySchoolScout rating of 5.4 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Horace Mann School for the Deaf Hard of Hearing?